RamYadlapalli/SnakeGame/ReadMe.txt

-Project Snake Game using Angular JS
+Project Snake Game using Angular JS and Bower
 This code is hosted @  http://angularlearning.azurewebsites.net/